sampie777/targetpractice-app/README.md

 Use the configuration menu to set up the target: hit threshold, LED brightness, and app refresh interval (soon this will be replaced with a notification system).

-In the future, the exercises will be implemented.
+Exercises can be started.
 These exercises will control the target for you so you can focus on practicing.
+Long press on an exercise to see its description.

 If the app crashes or the target/app doesn't respond, just close the app and try again.
 In serious connection problem cases: turn off the target and your bluetooth.
 Exit the app also.
 Turn bluetooth on and enter the app.
 Then, turn on the target.